Fauré’s Requiem: Music for Reflection and Hope

 It incorporates text from diaries written for Johnstone by NHS staff during his many weeks on a ventilator to battle and overcome Covid-19.

-The concert begins with The Promise – an emotive unaccompanied work presented alongside a powerful short film.
+The concert begins with The Promise of Dawn – an emotive unaccompanied work presented alongside a powerful short film.

 Vaughan Williams' Tallis Fantasia showcases the trademark warmth and beauty of the Philharmonia’s string section.